 Stay calm and explore Cuba

 The most important thing when in Cuba is to enjoy the place.
 Don’t worry too much about the scams, rules, and customs.
 Be sensitive and polite when talking to people.
 Follow the basic travel rules.
 Stay safe and just have fun.
+While you’re here, be sure to check out some amazing places to visit in Cuba as well!

 Get Trip101 in your inbox